smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ### Data resumption

 SDL restores application data if an application sends the appropriate `hashID ` in the RegisterAppInterface request.
 This hash updates after each data change.
-SDL stores resumption data either in json or in database, this option is configurable.
+SDL stores resumption data either in json or in database, this option is configurable via INI file  `UseDBForResumption=false` field in `[Resumption]` section.

 ResumeControllerImpl requests app data from `ResumptionData` class and provides it to `ResumptionDataProcessor`